The U’s have continued their winning pre-season, with a 3-0 victory at Braintree Town.

 And Mandron almost found Szmodics for his hat-trick, but a last ditch tackle prevented the ball finding its way across the box.

 Another raft of substitutions came on seventy minutes, seconds after Drey Wright was denied by a smart save from McDonald.

 Sean Murray, Tom Lappslie, Frankie Kent and Craig Slater entered the fray, coming on for Diaz Wright, Szmodics, O’Sullivan and Wynter.

 Mandron was then denied when his shot was deflected over the bar, with Eastman’s header then flying wide from the corner.

 On seventy six minutes, Kane Vincent-Young powered forward, but his angled shot was pushed over the bar.

 The U’s were denied a third by the offside flag nine minutes from time, when Drey Wright just ahead of the home defence when he got to a cross from Dunne.

-A third came less than a minute later though, with Wright turning provider for Dunne to finish.
+A third came less than a minute later though, with Slater providing a great reverse pass for Dunne to finish.